markmcspadden/reposcout/README.md

 I currently cache the resulting computation in Postgres to make future calls nice and speedy.
 (There is currently no cache expiration.)

+## Data Quick Hits

+Some interesting things I discovered while exploring GitHub events: (as of 8/23)

+* Number of Repos that have events in last 90 days:
+2,681,322
+* Top Repo by Event Count:
+https://github.com/nctmonitor/vitality - 81,351 events (looks to be spam)
+* Many "Top Repos" appear to be some kind of spam
+* 1729 Repos had over 1000k events in the last 90 days
+* 40737 had over 100 events in the last 90 days
+* ~800,000 only had 1 event

 ## Terminology Note

 You may find a lot of "health" references.
 RepoScout was RepoHealth before it was RepoScout.
 In an ideal world, all the references would have been changed.
 The world is not ideal.